wenjunsun/wenjunsun.github.io/_posts/2020-08-27-Computational-Model-of-Memory.md

    1, 1, 1, 1, 1],
    Can we give the correct pattern when given a slightly different T or C shape?

+### Notification

+{: .box-note}
-   {% include info.html text="We choose 1 to represent on neurons and -1 to represent off neurons because if we choose 0 to represent off neurons then Hebbian learning rule (see following for description of Hebbian learning rule) will only increase strengths of connections and never decrease their strengths." %}
+**Note:** We choose 1 to represent on neurons and -1 to represent off neurons because if we choose 0 to represent off neurons then Hebbian learning rule (see following for description of Hebbian learning rule) will only increase strengths of connections and never decrease their strengths.

 ## Hebbian learning rule
 > Hebb: Neurons that fire together wire together.